calderalabs/kappa-slack/README.md

 # Kappa Slack
 Add Kappa to your Slack.
+Kappa Slack is a script that will add all Twitch and BTTV emotes to your Slack workspace.

 ## Installation